umit-iace/tool-libs/README.md

 character streams.
  - Min - main implementation of packing & unpacking data for transfer to / from pyWisp
+ - ODrive - main implementation of communication between ODrive High performance motor control to / from  microcontroller
  - FrameRegistry - the place where consumers of Frames can sign up for their respective IDs
  - SeriesUnpacker - unpack a series of data sent from pyWisp